 Rinse, trim and snap green beans in half or thirds.
 Place into a large saucepan with water, fatback and pepper; bring to a boil.
 Reduce to a very low simmer, cover and let barely simmer for 1 hour to 1-1/2 hours.
 Taste and adjust seasonings, adding salt only as needed.
 Finish by stirring in the butter or bacon fat.

 Cook's Notes: Remember, these beans are slow stewed, not boiled.
 They need to remain on a very bare simmer the entire cooking time - do not let them boil.
 Use fresh, raw green beans only, not frozen or canned.
 Do not substitute.
-Ham hocks or bacon are a suitable stand-in if you must, but the taste is not at all the same.
+Ham hocks or bacon are a suitable stand-in if you must, but the taste is not at all the same, although chopped, cooked bacon is a nice garnish.
 Add whole scrubbed, tiny new potatoes about halfway through if desired and continue cooking until they are tender.

 For the Slow Cooker: Prepare as above placing in slow cooker.
 Cover and cook on low 4-6 hours.